 We are looking for short films themed around the sea, haunting, apparitions, and the supernatural to be scored live throughout the tour.

-We are looking for stories (see Tales for the Longest Night below).
+We are looking for stories (see Tales for the Longest Night on our Enchanted Cinema page).

 We are looking for families to help us create our diorama cinema and to become live score performers!